IgorKrupenja/zaino/README.md

 ## Roadmap

+### 0.4.0

+- Add custom categories.

+### 0.3.0

+- Improve inventory and pack management UX.
+- Add support for multiple packs.

-### 0.2.0
+### 0.2.1

-- **Add unit tests for functionality tat is ready.**
+- Add unit tests for functionality that is ready.
-- Add anonymous login.
-- Create a proper app logo.

-Progress can be tracked in [Github projects](https://github.com/igor-krupenja/zaino/projects/1?card_filter_query=milestone%3A0.2.0).
+- Improve code structure and maintainability.

 ## Changelog

+### 0.2.0 (22nd January 2022)

+- Add proper app logo.
+- Made preliminary changes to support custom categories.
+This functionality is not yet exposed in the app, will be added in
+- Minor bugfixes.

 ### 0.1.1 (4th November 2020)